-- 1 Start at the inlet and proceed inferiorly.
-Cut through the larynx and trachea in the midline. - 2 Reflect the two sides of the larynx as if opening a book, using the anterior wall of the larynx as a hinge.
-(See the upper right image in Figure 20.24.) - Identify the internal features of the larynx (Figure 20.24).
+- Start at the inlet and proceed inferiorly.
+Cut through the posterior wall of the larynx and trachea in the midline.
+Don't cut through the anterior wall of the larynx-we don't want to cut the organ in half. - 2 Reflect the two sides of the larynx as if opening a book, using the anterior wall of the larynx as a hinge.
+(See the upper right image in Figure 20.24.) - 3 Identify the internal features of the larynx (Figure 20.24).
 Pretend you are a wee person and you are floating through the larynx on a cushion of inspired air.
-From superior to inferior, the named structures in the airway of the larynx are:

-- Inlet - Vestibule (between inlet and vestibular folds) - Vestibular folds - Vocal folds - The space in the midline between the left and right vocal folds is the rima glottidis. - The glottis is the sound producing part of the larynx.
+From superior to inferior, the named structures in the airway of the larynx are: - Inlet - Vestibule (between inlet and vestibular folds) - Vestibular folds - Vocal folds (vocal cords) - The space in the midline between the left and right vocal folds is the rima glottidis. - The glottis is the sound producing part of the larynx.
 It consists of the two vocal folds and the rima glottidis between them. - The laryngeal ventricles are lateral diverticula on each side of the airway between the vestibular and vocal folds.
-Slip the tip of a probe into the ventricle. - Infraglottic cavity (below the vocal folds; between them and the first tracheal ring)
+Slip the tip of a probe into the ventricle. - Infraglottic cavity (below the vocal folds; between them and the first tracheal ring).